chenfeng1234567/llm_chatbot/README.md

 - Enhance **access to information** within the retirement community.
 - Encourage **tech adoption** by providing a simple, approachable step-by-step guide.
 - Promote **self-sufficiency** in using technology for daily tasks and queries.
-- **Improve accessibility** through voice input options for users who may have difficulty typing.
+- **Improve accessibility** through voice options for users who may have difficulty typing and reading.

 By bridging the gap between technology and senior users, this project strives to empower retirees with knowledge and confidence in their digital interactions.